Why We Built

 ResourceCentral is built around a single constraint: if a tool doesn't need a server, it doesn't use one.

-What We've Built So Far
+What We've Built

 Who This Is For

-Primarily, developers working on software that handles other people's data — which is most software.
+Primarily developers working on software that handles other people's data — which is most software.
 If your application logs anything that could identify a user, if you work in a regulated industry, if your team uses AI assistants for debugging, or if you've ever pasted something into an online tool and then thought "actually, should I have done that?" — this site is for you.

 What We're Not